 During the hearing the judge will give you a chance to discuss any issues you believe are important.
 At the end of the hearing the judge decides where your child will live and what you and Social Services must do to reach the case plan goal.

 If your child is placed in emergency shelter or foster care, you will be ordered to pay child support.
 Talk to your attorney or the judge if you feel that repaying those costs will interfere with your ability to provide an adequate and safe home for your child.

 The MDT is a chance to review your case plan and the progress made on the case plan.
 It is also a time to let everyone know what is helpful to your family`s success.
 It is important for you to attend this meeting because it replaces a formal court hearing.

-Federal and state laws require Social Services to find a safe, appropriate and permanent home for any child placed into foster care.
+Federal and state laws require HSA to find a safe, appropriate and permanent home for any child placed into foster care.
 A Permanency Hearing must be held within 12 months after a child is placed into protective custody.
 At this hearing, the court orders a permanent plan for your child.
 The permanent plan depends on the facts of each case.
 A permanent plan is one of the following: - Reunification with the parent or guardian; - Adoption; - Permanent guardianship; or - Permanent custody of the child with a fit and willing relative.

 Sometimes the judge will order a concurrent plan.
 Concurrent means that two permanent plans are worked on at the same time.